Hong Kong Railway Museum

 - please do not record videos inside the museum.

 Guided museum tours are available for schools and community groups.
-For details, please refer to the Booking Form.
+For details, please refer to the Application Form for Guided Tour Services.

-Museum staff will assist the arrival and departure of both groups and individual visitors with special needs through the vehicle entrance at On Fu Road.
-Please contact site staff for assistance before visit.
-Enquiry: 2653 3455 .
+The Museum strives to provide a barrier-free access for all.
+Both groups and individual visitors with special needs can use the vehicle entrance at On Fu Road.
+Please contact our site staff at (852) 2653 3455 for assistance.